TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/FluidViewHelper.rst

     mkdir -p ../schemas/typo3/backend/latest
     ./bin/generateschema TYPO3\\\CMS\\\Backend > ../schemas/typo3/backend/latest/schema.xsd

-The TYPO3 Core will automatically install Fluid Rendering Engine in the version used by that Core version.
+The composer step will automatically require the Fluid Rendering Engine in the version used by the Core version you fetched via GIT (by default, `main`).

 ..  _fluid-viewhelper-reference-generation-rst:

-Generation of the reSTructured text files
+Generation of the reStructuredText files
 =========================================

-The :abbr:`rst (reSTructured text)` files get generated from the :file:`schema.xsd` files (See section :ref:`fluid-viewhelper-reference-generation-schema`) with the help of the following tool:
+The :abbr:`rst (reStructuredText)` files get generated from the :file:`schema.xsd` files (See section :ref:`fluid-viewhelper-reference-generation-schema`) with the help of the following tool:
 `Fluid ViewHelper Documentation Generator <https://github.com/TYPO3-Documentation/fluid-documentation-generator>`.

-So if the desired information is contained in the :file:`schema.xsd` files but not the rst sources, the problem might have to be fixed here.
+If any of the ViewHelper source code documentation is only contained in the :file:`schema.xsd` files but not the generated standalone :file:`.rst` files, a bug in that generator may exist and needs adressing.

 ..  _fluid-viewhelper-reference-generation-html:

 Rendering the ViewHelper reference to HTML
 ==========================================

-The :abbr:`rst (reSTructured text)` files generated in step :ref:`fluid-viewhelper-reference-generation-rst` will be saved by the :ref:`GitHub action <fluid-viewhelper-reference-generation-github-action>` into repository `Fluid ViewHelper Reference <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-ViewHelper>`.
+The :abbr:`rst (reStructuredText)` files generated in step :ref:`fluid-viewhelper-reference-generation-rst` will be saved by the :ref:`GitHub action <fluid-viewhelper-reference-generation-github-action>` into the repository `Fluid ViewHelper Reference <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-ViewHelper>`.

 In this repository all files not overridden by the `Fluid ViewHelper Documentation Generator <https://github.com/TYPO3-Documentation/fluid-documentation-generator>`